fred-framework/dart/README.md

 ## Example IPs

-For the user convinience, there are ready-to-use IPs that can be downloaded from [here]() for testing purposes.
+For the user convenience, there are ready-to-use IPs that can be downloaded from [here]() for testing purposes.

 Biruk, please point to the examples IPs